ppdewolf/tauargus/README.md

 This software is distributed on an "AS IS" basis without warranties or conditions of any kind, either express or implied.

-For information on the number of downloads of releases (binaries) of SDC software from sdcTools on github
-<a href="https://htmlpreview.github.io/?https://github.com/ppdewolf/tauargus/blob/master/Test.html" target="_blank">click here</a>